-- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use. - Not downloading unapproved software to work devices or opening unfamiliar email attachments. - o Regularly checking files held on our network, - The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but Early Years users. - All users are expected to log off or lock their screens/devices if systems are unattended. - Click here for our Online Safety ICT Acceptable Use Policy & Agreement and for further information.
+- We take appropriate steps to ensure the security of our information systems, including: - Virus protection being updated regularly. - Encryption for personal data sent over the Internet or taken off site (such as via portable media storage) or access via appropriate secure (pupils will only be allowed to use the internet with a member of staff in the same room - o remote access systems. - Not using portable media without specific permission; portable media will be checked by an anti-virus /malware scan before use.

+- Not downloading unapproved software to work devices or opening unfamiliar email attachments. - Regularly checking files held on our network, - The appropriate use of user logins and passwords to access our network. - Specific user logins and passwords will be enforced for all but Early Years users. - o All users are expected to log off or lock their screens/devices if systems are unattended. - Further information about technical environment safety and security can be found in our Acceptable Use Policies.

-7.5.1 Password policy
+8.5.1 Password policy